 What the Life Insurance Underwriters Will Want to Know

-Due to your Berger’s Disease, the insurance company will also want to know more about this particular issue.
-Therefore, you will likely be asked to answer some or all of the following questions as well:
+Due to your Berger’s Disease, the insurance company will want to know more about this particular issue.
+Therefore, look at some examples of questions that you might be asked:

 - When were you initially diagnosed with IGA Nephropathy / Berger’s Disease?
 This condition is non-reversible, however, it able to be managed if an individual does so through proper diet and medication.
 However, the longer that an individual has this condition, it can increase the possibility of developing complications.

 - Do you take any medication for your Berger’s Disease?
 (And if so, what is/are the dosage?
 While taking medication can help in controlling your Berger’s Disease, it can also put your kidneys at risk of damage if it is not closely supervised by a medical professional.
 Therefore, it is important that any type of over the counter medication and/or supplements that are taken be done so only with a doctor’s supervision.

 - Have you experienced any symptoms within the past six months?
 The underwriters will need to know if you have experienced any symptoms over the past several months.
 Some of the most common symptoms that may occur in those who have Berger’s Disease may include pyuria (difficulty in urinating), proteinuria (protein in the urine), and/or hematuria (blood in the urine).

 - Do you participate in any activities that may put your kidneys at additional risk?
 Certain lifestyle activities and/or habits may put your kidneys at even more risk.
 Some of these can include drinking alcohol and/or smoking.

 - Do you visit your nephrologist regularly?
 Having regular checkups with a medical specialist can help the underwriters in seeing that you are better managing and/or controlling your Berger’s Disease with the help of a professional.